 2.1.5 “Application” means the request for issuance of a License or an Authorization, received at the Authority on prescribed forms as per the procedure in vogue.

-2.1.6 “Authority (TRA)” means the General Authority for Regulating the Telecommunication Sector known as Telecommunications Regulatory Authority (TRA) established pursuant to the provisions of Article 6 of Federal Law by Decree No. 3 of 2003.
+2.1.6 “Authority” or “TDRA” means the General Authority for Regulating the Digital Government and Telecommunication Sector known as Telecommunications and Digital Government Regulatory Authority (TDRA) established pursuant to the provisions of Federal Law by Decree No. 3 of 2003 (as amended).

-2.1.7 “Authorization” means a valid frequency spectrum authorization issued by the TRA and permits the use of radio frequency subject to terms and conditions as stipulated by the TRA.
+2.1.7 “Authorization” means a valid frequency spectrum authorization issued by the Authority and permits the use of radio frequency subject to terms and conditions as stipulated by the Authority.

-2.1.8 “Authorized User” means a Person that has been granted an Authorization by the TRA.
+2.1.8 “Authorized User” means a Person that has been granted an Authorization by the Authority.

 2.1.9 “CAR” Civil Aviation Regulations issued by the General Civil Aviation Authority in the UAE.

-2.1.10 “Class Authorization” means the Authorization which permits the operation of Wireless Equipment by any Person within designated frequency bands subject to the terms and conditions stipulated by the TRA.
+2.1.10 “Class Authorization” means the Authorization which permits the operation of Wireless Equipment by any Person within designated frequency bands subject to the terms and conditions stipulated by the Authority.

-2.1.11 “Control and Non-Payload Communication (CNPC)” links means radio links used for the control of unmanned aircraft systems (UAS).
+2.1.11 “Control and Non-Payload Communication” or “CNPC” links means radio links used for the control of unmanned aircraft systems (UAS).

 2.1.12 “Earth Station” means a station located either on the Earth's surface or within the major portion of the Earth's atmosphere and is intended for communication with one or more space stations, or with one or more stations of the same kind by means of one or more reflecting satellites or other objects in space.

-2.1.13 “General Civil Aviation Authority (GCAA)” means the Civil Aviation Authority of the UAE.
+2.1.13 “General Civil Aviation Authority” or “GCAA” means the Civil Aviation Authority of the UAE.

-2.1.14 “International Mobile Telecommunication (IMT)” means Public Land Mobile (Cellular) system.
+2.1.14 “International Mobile Telecommunication” or “IMT” means Public Land Mobile (Cellular) system.

 2.1.15 “ITU” means the International Telecommunication Union, a leading United Nations agency for information and communication technologies.

-2.1.16 “Low Power Device (LPD)” means devices that operate in the frequencies defined for Ultra Wide Band and Short Range Devices regulations issued by the TRA but which use an agreed, higher power levels.
+2.1.16 “Low Power Device” or “LPD” means devices that operate in the frequencies defined for Ultra Wide Band and Short Range Devices regulations issued by the TRA but which use an agreed, higher power levels.

 2.1.17 “Mobile satellite service” means a radiocommunication service between mobile earth stations and one or more space stations, or between space stations used by this service; or– between mobile earth stations by means of one or more space stations.

-2.1.18 “Private Mobile Radio (PMR)” are radio communications systems for terrestrial use.
+2.1.18 “Private Mobile Radio” or “PMR” are radio communications systems for terrestrial use.
 They consist of a network of radios which may contain one or more base stations, repeaters, vehicle mounted radio and handheld including walkie-talkie.
 The base station and repeaters are fixed while vehicle mounted radio and handheld are mobile.

-2.1.19 “Radio Regulations (RR)” means a publication issued by the ITU, adopted by the World Radiocommunication Conference and ratified by the UAE.
+2.1.19 “Radio Regulations” or”RR” means a publication issued by the ITU, adopted by the World Radiocommunication Conference and ratified by the UAE.

-2.1.20 “Remotely Piloted Aircraft System (RPAS)” means a remotely piloted aircraft, its associated remote pilot station(s), the required command and control links and any other components as specified in the type design.
+2.1.20 “Remotely Piloted Aircraft System” or “RPAS” means a remotely piloted aircraft, its associated remote pilot station(s), the required command and control links and any other components as specified in the type design.

-2.1.21 “Short Range Device (SRD)” means fixed, mobile or portable devices for various radio applications operating with technical conditions in the latest version of TRA Regulations for Ultra Wide Band and Short Range Devices.
+2.1.21 “Short Range Device” or “SRD” means fixed, mobile or portable devices for various radio applications operating with technical conditions in the latest version of TRA Regulations for Ultra Wide Band and Short Range Devices.

 2.1.22 “Station” means one or more transmitters or receivers or a combination of transmitters and receivers, including the accessory equipment, necessary at one location for carrying on a radiocommunication service.